-The number 28 tram is the classic yellow tram that rattles and screeches through the narrow streets of Lisbon and no visit is complete without a ride on these quaint trams.
-In any other city the 1930s trams would be an exhibit in museum, but in Lisbon they are an integral part of the public transport network.For a guide to Lisbon’s trams please click here.
+The number 28 tram is the quaint yellow tram that rattles and screeches through the narrow streets of Lisbon.
+In any other city, the 1930s trams would be an exhibit in a museum, but in Lisbon, they are an integral part of the public transport network.

 The number 28 tram as it passes through Praça do Comercio

 (Entrance €6 – typical visit 30minutes)

 Torre de Belém is the finest example of the Manueline style of architecture and is the tourist icon of Lisbon.
 There are Arabic inspired watch towers, ornately carved battlements and even the earliest stone statue of a Rhino.
 The little fort protected the shipyards in Belem and Restelo, and when constructed in the 16th century, it was in the middle of the Tejo Estuary.

 Insight: The Belem district should not be missed during your trip to Lisbon, and is the location for many of Lisbon’s greatest tourist attractions.

 Related articles: Torre de Belém guide – Belem district

 The Portuguese are renowned for their love of sweet pastries and cakes, and no dessert is more famous (or delicious!) than the Pastel de Nata custard tart.

 The original Pastel de Nata (called a Pastel de Belém) was created by the Fábrica Pastéis de Belém bakery over 150 years ago, and today this bakery can produce up to 40,000 tarts per day.
 The exact Pastel de Belém recipe is a closely guarded secret, and all other imitations (which are as equally tasty) are referred to as Pastel de Nata.